michaelwschultz/michaelschultz.com/README.md

     http://github.com/michaelwschultz/basher

 ### About
 Designer and software engineer living in San Francisco, California.
-Currently building a modern insurance brokerage at Newfront.
+Currently building a modern insurance brokerage at newfrontinsurance.com

-### Repo Address
-`git clone user@server:/var/repos/michaelschultz.com.git`